open-feature/docs.openfeature.dev/blog/27-03-2023-feature-flags-if-statements.md

 ### 3. Instrument Your Application

-Whether flagd, vendor solution, or in-house developed, by now your backend flag evaluation infrastructure is running.
+Whether you've chosen to use flagd, gone with a vendor solution, or developed a custom OpenFeature-compliant in-house solution, by now your backend flag evaluation infrastructure is running.
 It is time to instrument your application!

 The [Five minutes to feature flags](https://bit.ly/openfeature5mins) tutorial walks through how to instrument an application in an OpenFeature-compliant way.

 ### 4: Feature Flags on Kubernetes?

-If you are Kubernetes-native and want to manage and use feature flags entirely on Kubernetes?
+Are you Kubernetes-native and want to manage and use feature flags entirely on Kubernetes?

-The [OpenFeature Operator tutorial](https://bit.ly/openfeatureopdemo) demonstrates how to leverage Custom Resources to manage feature flags via GitOps and make feature flags available to your pods via annotations.
+The [Operator tutorial](https://bit.ly/openfeatureopdemo) demonstrates how to leverage Custom Resources to manage feature flags via GitOps and make feature flags available to your pods via annotations.